IBM-Blockchain-Archive/ibm-blockchain.github.io/_pages/08_HSBN Deployment.md

 This will download 3 files into the ``.identityCredentials`` directory under your home directory.
 The 2 files of interest are based on the enrollId.
 So in the above example there will be 2 files called **admin-pub.pem** and **admin-priv.pem**
 3. Select **Members** from the navigation menu on the left panel, then select the **Certificates** menu option and click on the **Add Certificate** button.
 4. Enter a unique name for this certificate (don’t use dashes in the name) in the **Name** field.
-5. Open the file ``admin-pub.pem`` created earlier in your favourite editor and copy the contents of this file into the **Key** field and press the **Submit** button.
+5. Open the file ``admin-pub.pem`` created earlier in your favourite editor and copy the contents of this file into the **Key** field and press the **Submit** button (note: you may have to move the cursor in order for the dialogue to recognise the certificate you have pasted in).
+6. Please restart your peers using the next modal.
-6. Once created it should appear in the list of certificates.
+7. Once created it should appear in the list of certificates.
 Note that there is a arrow symbol.
 If you add more peers you should press this button to apply the certificates to newly added peers.

 ---